faasm/faasm/README.md

 ## The Faasm API

-Faasm allows users functions to interact with the underlying system to accomplish a number of things, mainly accessing input and providing output, interacting with distributed state, and invoking other functions.
+Faasm allows users functions to interact with the underlying system to accomplish a number of things e.g. accessing input and output, interacting with distributed state, and invoking other functions.

 Some of the methods include: